Spablob/mothora-chainlinkspring/README.md

 ## What we built

-There are 5 main components to the development of the Proof-of-Concept:
+There are 6 main components to the development of the Proof-of-Concept:
+1) **Polygon Mumbai Testnet** - We elected Polygon as our network of choice for this hackathon due to its speedy transactions and available integration with Chainlink VRF.
+Many Blockchain games are selecting Polygon as their network so this is the choice that makes the most sense
+2

-1) **Smart contracts** - Main Interactions:
+3) **Smart contracts** - Main Interactions:

 - Join a Faction and mint the Character
 - Stake, Unstake, Reward calculation, and Claiming rewards
-- Allows going on a quest, which rewards users with NFTs that increase token rewards
+- Allows going on a quest, which rewards users with a random number of Vault Parts NFTs that increase token rewards
+- Characters of different factions compete for the rewards pool as they accrue more Essence or Vault Parts

-2) **Chainlink Implementation** The game requires access to true randomness to effectively work.
-The contracts are requesting random numbers from Chainlink.
+3) **Chainlink Implementation** The game requires access to true randomness to effectively work and be fair when distributing the Vault Parts NFTs.
+The contracts in Polygon Mumbai are requesting random numbers from Chainlink.

-3) **Unreal Engine environment** - Built the 3D world where the player makes its in-game actions
+4) **Unreal Engine environment** - Built the 3D world where the player makes its in-game actions

-4) **Unreal Engine multiplayer** - Allows for multiple characters on the same server in real-time
+5) **Unreal Engine multiplayer** - Allows for multiple characters on the same server in real-time

-5) **Unreal Engine <-> Web 3 Integration** - Built the connection between the Smart contracts and the Unreal Engine Environment that allows the player to trigger blockchain transactions from within the game window
+6) **Unreal Engine <-> Web 3 Integration** - Built the connection between the Smart contracts and the Unreal Engine Environment that allows the player to trigger blockchain transactions from within the game window

 ## What's next for Mothora